dtcosta/FinTech-Case-Study/README.md

 Intended Customer
 Riskalyze’s intended customer consists of RIAs, hybrid advisors, independent broker-dealers, RIA networks, custodians, clearing firms, and asset managers.

-According to the US Bureau of Labor Statistics, there are currently 210,190 personal financial advisors working in the United States.
+According to the US Bureau of Labor Statistics, there are currently 210,190 personal financial advisors [3] working in the United States.
 But there is no reason for Riskalyze to contain themselves to just the USA and in fact, they are currently doing business in Canada and Australia.
-The Boston Consulting Group estimated there was $74.3 trillion of global assets under management (AUM) for the year 2018.
+The Boston Consulting Group estimated there was $74.3 trillion of global assets under management (AUM) for the year 2018.[4]
 As long as that amount continues to grow, private wealth management and financial advisory services will grow right along with it.

 Competitive Advantage
 The number one advantage Riskalyze has in the marketplace is Risk Number®.
 As we have discussed this innovative way of measuring client risk tolerance and portfolio risk with an easy-to-understand output is a major differentiator.
 This was the first quantitative system to help advisors identify a client’s risk tolerance.

 Another advantage is powerful integrations with all the major CRM, custodian, and portfolio management software and Reg BI Compliance procedures.
-And while still a newer offering, the company's Autopilot 2.0 is gaining attention as “the first automated account platform.”
+And while still a newer offering, the company's Autopilot 2.0 is gaining attention as “the first automated account platform.”[5]

 But one of the most mentioned advantages is Riskalyze Academy.
 Implementing the Risk Number® into an advisor’s business is not as easy as putting a new app on your phone.
 You’re talking about weaving a whole bunch of concepts about risk into client engagements, client interactions, and client meetings.
 That’s a lot of work.
 It takes support and coaching for an advisor to get there.
 So, we invested in having the industry’s best support team.
-We consistently hear from advisors that we have 95% plus customer satisfaction ratings with our support team.
+We consistently hear from advisors that we have 95% plus customer satisfaction ratings with our support team.[6]

 Technologies
 Riskalyze uses 31 technology products and services including HTML5, Google Analytics, and jQuery, according to G2 Stack.
 Riskalyze is actively using 44 technologies for its website, according to BuiltWith.
 These include Google Font API, LetsEncrypt, and Font Awesome.

-Additionally, they use Ruby, Modernizer, Typescript, and Cloudflare, according to Stackshare.
+Additionally, they use Ruby, Modernizer, Typescript, and Cloudflare, according to Stackshare.[7]

 ## Landscape

 Domain: WealthTech
 Riskalyze sits squarely in the WealthTech domain of FinTech.
 The WealthTech domain is ever-changing and experiencing tremendous growth.
 In 2019, the size of the Wealthtech market, measured by the segment’s assets under management, was $1.5 trillion.
 PitchBook expects the asset base to grow to over $6 trillion by 2023, representing a compound annual growth rate of 42.3%.
-By the end of 2020, the wealth management industry is projected to spend the US $21.4 billion on tech, and the figure is set to grow at a compound annual growth rate (CAGR) of 5% year-over-year (YoY) until 2023.
+By the end of 2020, the wealth management industry is projected to spend the US $21.4 billion on tech, and the figure is set to grow at a compound annual growth rate (CAGR) of 5% year-over-year (YoY) until 2023.[8]

 Trends
 WealthTech companies capitalize on inefficiencies in financial services and wealth management.
 The constant change and adapting of the industry provide a fertile ground for technology.
 Over the last 5-10 years major trends in the industry have been: